 Scaling and Root Planing: A Non-Surgical Approach to Treating Gum Disease

 Gum disease can affect both your oral and overall health.
 It is important to treat it as early as possible.
 Dr. Matthew A. Turner can provide scaling and root planing at his office in Blue Springs, MO, to eradicate plaque and bacteria from below the gumline.
 This conservative treatment can restore your oral health and help you avoid the need for extensive and costly treatment in the future.
-Using a combination of sophisticated tools and local anesthesia, this procedure is both highly beneficial and comfortable.
+Using a combination of sophisticated tools and local anesthesia with our WAND technology, this procedure is both highly beneficial and comfortable.

 What is Gum Disease?